 Heiress and sculptor Gertrude Vanderbilt Whitney sculpted Buffalo Bill after his death and WWI.

-At the time, Cody just had about 1,000 residents.
+At the time, Cody had about 1,000 residents.
 The monument to the town’s namesake stands on a stack of boulders, and he is riding a horse with his rifle overhead.
-Meeting Buffalo Bill in 1908, she funded the majority of the costs that exceeded $50,000 at the time.
+Meeting Buffalo Bill in 1908, she funded the majority of the costs, which exceeded $50,000 at the time.

 Located at 720 Sheridan Ave.
 Free to visit.